HIV Prevention

 Take HIV medicines as directed by your doctor.
 Treatment with HIV medicines (called antiretroviral therapy or ART) helps people with HIV live long, healthy lives.
 ART cannot cure HIV, but it can reduce the amount of HIV in the body (called the viral load).
 One of the main goals of ART is to reduce a person's viral load to an undetectable level.

-Remember, taking HIV medicines does not prevent transmission of other STIs.
+It is important to remember that taking HIV medicines does not prevent transmission of other STIs.

 In addition to maintaining an undetectable viral load, here are some other steps you can take to make sure you prevent HIV transmission to others: